 August

 Skanfest takes place over several weeks at multiple venues throughout the village.
 The festival attracts a diverse array of local and international musicians, including renowned classical ensembles, jazz groups, and folk performers.
 Besides the concerts, Skanfest also features lectures, workshops, and other special events.
-It’s an excellent opportunity for music lovers to experience some of the best musicians from around the world.
+It’s an excellent opportunity for music lovers to experience some of the world’s best musicians.

 Skaneateles Dickens Christmas